hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

-An example of this flow can be found in confidential computing where a compute workload is only submitted to the server infrastructure once the client/user is ensured that the confidential computing platform is genuine.
+An example of this flow can be found in confidential computing where a compute workload is only submitted to the server infrastructure once the client/user is assured that the confidential computing platform is genuine.

 ~~~~